marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 - URL
 - Category (institutional, lab, research group...)
 - Affiliation
+- Add a logo for your research group
 - Description
 - Contact Information
 - Metadata Fields (that are available or required for data deposit)